MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/expanded-text-ad.md

 Possible values are *Audience Ad* and *All*.
 If set to *All*, the ad will be eligible for both search and audience ad formats.
 If set to *Audience Ad*, the ad will only be eligible for the audience ad format.

 **Add:** Optional.
 If you do not set this field when creating an expanded text ad, by default the ad format preference will be set to *All*.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
-If you set this field to *delete_value*, the ad format preference will be set to the default value i.e. *All*.
+If you set this field to the *delete_value* string, the prior setting is removed.
+If you set this field to *delete_value*, the ad format preference will effectively be set to the default value i.e. *All*.
 **Delete:** Read-only

 ## <a name="adgroup"></a>Ad Group